Oahu’s Porsche enthusiasts are just how you’d imagine them to be; it’s one of the few places you’ll see a GT3RS driver step out in flip-flops.

 He later started frequenting watch shows in the US, Europe and then Hong Kong.
 While travelling, he built friendships over dinners with other traders.
 His knowledge and appreciation of the Japanese language, business, and culture helped him connect with Japan’s major watch dealers and move in their circles in a way most foreign traders could not.

 He continues to visit Japan regularly, stopping by museums, restaurants, and car destinations like Daikoku PA and the Magarigawa Club.
 During Covid-19, he even made Yokohama his second home.
-His Summer Yellow 964 that lives in Japan has become a local mascot.
-It’s perfect for drives with the Porsche friends he looks forward to seeing.

 In his spare time back home, David organises drives around the island.

 Early Sunday mornings, the group gathers at this pier which, on any other day, is home to the only large-scale Pacific tuna auction west of Tokyo.
+It typically handles between 30,000 and 40,000 kilograms of fish daily, so a lineup of thirty colourful Porsches isn’t much trouble.

 The pier’s exit drops you right on the highway, where the group has time to form up before heading out along Hawaii’s famous H-3.
 The road takes them through the Tetsuo Harano tunnel, a tall, monolithic entrance that could easily have been lifted from a Star Wars film.